nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 #### Infrastructure

 The nf-core website and central tooling are always being improved.
-If you enjoy working with python or want to do some web development (mainly CSS and javascript (we are using astrojs+svelte)), join the infrastructure group!
+If you enjoy working with python or want to do some web development (mainly CSS and javascript - we are using astrojs+svelte), join the infrastructure group!

 #### Pipelines